CMSgov/bcda-static-site/production/user_guide.md

 **d.
 Getting your data**

-Follow the previous instructions on for [getting your data from an unfiltered request](https://bcda.cms.gov/production/user-guide/#5-getting-your-data){:target=”_blank”} to retrieve your files after a filtered bulk data request.
+Follow the previous instructions for [getting your data from an unfiltered request](https://bcda.cms.gov/production/user-guide/#5-getting-your-data){:target=”_self”} to retrieve your files after a filtered bulk data request.

 ## <a name="frequently-asked-questions"></a>Frequently asked questions about making requests